umadurai2014-png/Car_Sales_Power-BI_Report/README.md

-# 🚗 Car Sales Dashboard – Power BI
+# 🚗 Car Sales Project – Power BI

 ## 📌 Project Overview
 Our company is a car dealership selling various car models.
 To effectively track and analyze sales performance, we built a Car Sales Dashboard in Power BI.
 The dashboard provides real-time insights into sales KPIs, helping us monitor performance, identify trends, and make data-driven decisions.